 2020 Talks programme

-In the light of the Government’s Road Map, the committee of the Upper Wharfedale Heritage Group is considering how to offer talks to members and guests.
-Webinars have been arranged for April and May and are listed here.
-Details of arrangements for these talks and those planned for October, November and December will be sent to members via email and be posted here.
+In the light of the Government’s Road Map, the committee of the Upper Wharfedale Heritage Group are considering the reintroduction of talks to members and guests.
+Once the arrangements have been finalised details will be sent to members via email and also posted here.